+Before oesophageal cancer surgery can take place, an endoscopy must be performed.
 Through an endoscopy, the doctor uses a long flexible tube called an endoscope with a tiny camera and light on the end to look inside your oesophagus.
 The oesophagus is checked for growths or abnormal looking areas.
 Tissue samples (biopsies) of any abnormal looking structures may be taken and sent them to the laboratory for examination using a microscope.

 A barium swallow is test that shows the inside of your oesophagus.
 Doctors can use this test to diagnose oesophageal cancer and the stage of the cancer.
 During this test, you will drink a white barium liquid.
 While you swallow the liquid, a radiographer takes many X-rays of your oesophagus.This test is used to show any tumours or abnormal-looking areas in your oesophagus.